Score Replacement with Bounded Deviation for Rare Prompt Generation: Limitation

 While our method improves rare concept generation, it is still constrained by the capabilities and training distribution of the underlying diffusion model.
-In cases where the rare concept lies far outside the model’s learned domain, even our adaptive prompt scheduling and smoothing may fail to yield plausible outputs.
+In cases where the rare concept lies far outside the model’s learned domain, even our adaptive prompt switching can fail to yield plausible outputs.
 This can be found in the~\cref{fig:limitation}.
 A possible extension is to incorporate step-by-step editing or intermediate supervision to gradually introduce challenging attributes, making the rare concept more feasible for the model to synthesize.

-\paragraph{Societal Impact.} Our work improves the visual fidelity and flexibility of generative models, which can have both creative and educational applications.
-However, like other text-to-image models, it may also increase the risk of misuse in generating misleading or synthetic content.
-We encourage responsible deployment with appropriate safeguards and content monitoring mechanisms.